sf-wdi-39/schedule/homework/week-09.md

 To submit on today's [pulse check](https://docs.google.com/forms/d/e/1FAIpQLSe7KpquxAEpvf5gCdfEbt4RIFbmkiTKL8i_-P_9bcvG5zxnQQ/viewform): none

 * Complete the [many-to-many challenges](https://github.com/SF-WDI-LABS/rails-associations/blob/master/many_to_many_challenges.md) from this morning.
+* Complete the [additional challenges section](https://github.com/SF-WDI-LABS/rails-validations-errors#more-challenges) of the validations notes.
-* Revisit your bog app and add 3 server-side validations to your app and add flash messages to display any errors in creating new bog creatures.
+*  (optional practice) Revisit your bog app and add 3 server-side validations to your app and add flash messages to display any errors in creating new bog creatures.

 <!--
 ### Monday